Quickback Docs

 2. Validates security — firewall, access, guards, and masking are checked for consistency

-3. Generates target output — Hono routes + middleware + types + OpenAPI + MCP, or RLS migrations + helper functions
+3. Generates output — Hono routes + middleware + types + OpenAPI spec + MCP server + security artifacts

 4. Emits database migrations — runs drizzle-kit generate for schema changes